youssef-mansor/TheAgentCompany/workspaces/tasks/bm-classify-nationality/checkpoints.md

 ## Checkpoint 1 (1pts)

-Check if the agent visits the "Customer.xlsx" file on nextcloud
+Check if the agent visits the "Customer.xlsx" file on owncloud

 ## Checkpoint 2 (2pt)